fnandop/eshop-temporal-io/README.md

 ## Motivation

-After watching Temporal’s keynote on *“The way forward for event-driven architectures”*, the idea was to see how the eShopOnContainers saga would look if implemented with Temporal instead of pure event choreography. :contentReference[oaicite:1]{index=1}
+After watching Temporal’s keynote on [The way forward for event-driven architectures](https://temporal.io/resources/on-demand/keynote-the-way-forward-for-event-driven-architectures), the idea was to see how the eShopOnContainers saga would look if implemented with Temporal instead of pure event choreography. :contentReference[oaicite:1]{index=1}

 The original eShop saga is already a reference for event-driven microservices; this fork keeps that domain model but replaces the saga implementation with a Temporal workflow.